Do I need a Green Card?

 From 1 July onwards, green cards do not need to be printed on green paper.
 They can be printed in black and white, on plain white paper.
 This means that you can print out your own copy at home to prepare for your trip.

-We can send you a PDF document to print out at home.
+If you have a car insurance or young driver policy, we can email you a PDF document to print at home.
 You must print the document and carry a hard copy on your travels.
 The green card will not be accepted as an electronic copy.

-Alternatively, you can still ask us to send you a green card through the post.
+Alternatively, you can ask us to send you a green card through the post.

 - Car insurance: 03457 464 646^

 - Young driver insurance: 0333 009 6702^

 Where can I find out more about Green Cards?